 WoW: What is the charm of World of Warcraft? – a returnee report

-Lars has been playing World of Warcraft again for a few weeks and has an ambivalent relationship with the authority in subscription MMOs.
+Lars has been playing World of Warcraft again for a few weeks and has an ambivalent relationship with the ultimate authority in subscription MMOs.
 In his report, he describes the impressions he gained during his new start.

 It is freezing winter on the Northrend continent of World of Warcraft, and Alliance troops, including a red-bearded dwarf, are struggling through the snowy heights of the Storm Peaks.
 A now longtime veteran of slaying firelords, dragons, and powerful half-demons, the dwarven warrior can’t wait to drive his sharpened ax into the head of the ancient god Yogg-Saron.
 Arriving at the massive gates of the ancient titan city of Ulduar, we are struck by the sheer size of the walls.
 A few meters away from us is a group of orcs, undead and blood elves.
 We wave, because the war with the Horde has been put on hold for the time being, in the truest sense of the word.
 Does this all sound too heroic to be true?
 That’s right – this week we are in the Titan City for the fourth time and the dream, ramming our blades into Yogg-Saron and his minions has come true – and has since been reduced to assembly line work.
 On Mondays, Wednesdays, Fridays, and Sundays, we roam Ulduar regularly weeding out the titan spawn.
 For loot of course.
 Because Arthas pulls together his forces and soon brings out the final blow.
 For this we must be armed and equipped.
 Without me!
 I imagined the life of a hero differently.
 At least I’m lucky enough to be employed by a raid, others are just loan heroes and constantly switch raids with conditions far below the minimum loot.
-That’s it in this world – other worlds are waiting for me.
+That’s it in this world – other are waiting for me.
 For now… on Fridays and Sundays we roam Ulduar, weeding out the titan spawn regularly.
 For loot of course.
 Because Arthas pulls together his forces and soon brings out the final blow.
 For this we must be armed and equipped.
 Without me!
 I imagined the life of a hero differently.
 At least I’m lucky enough to be employed by a raid, others are just loan heroes and constantly switch raids with conditions far below the minimum loot.
 That’s it in this world – other worlds are waiting for me.
 For now… on Fridays and Sundays we roam Ulduar, weeding out the titan spawn regularly.
 For loot of course.
 Because Arthas pulls together his forces and soon brings out the final blow.
 For this we must be armed and equipped.
 Without me!
 I imagined the life of a hero differently.
 At least I’m lucky enough to be employed by a raid, others are just loan heroes and constantly switch raids with conditions far below the minimum loot.
 That’s it in this world – other worlds are waiting for me.
 For now… At least I’m lucky enough to be employed by a raid, others are just loan heroes and constantly switch raids with conditions far below the minimum loot.
 That’s it in this world – other worlds are waiting for me.
 For now… At least I’m lucky enough to be employed by a raid, others are just loan heroes and constantly switch raids with conditions far below the minimum loot.
 That’s it in this world – other worlds are waiting for me.
 For now…

 Four years later

 The year is 2015 – Arthas, Yogg-Saron and the Titans manipulated have entered the realm of oblivion.
 The dwarf warrior has since gone through many reincarnations as Norn warriors, Templars battling literary figures come true, a Nord Dragonknight, and other law and order fighters lost in the dwarf’s mind.
 It’s time to return to Azeroth and see if the social fabric has changed for the better.
 After all, this “Warlords of Draenor” is present everywhere.
 This time it’s supposed to be an undead monk who beats his way to glory with fist and foot.
 After all, since you’re already a hero, level 90 goes straight to Draenor.
 Some orcs are doing something with a portal in the past and somehow want to change the course of history.
 So far so good.
 So bang through masses of orcs, demon orcs, orc demons, orc shamans, orc warlock masters, disfigured orcs, prosthetic orcs, draeneiorcs, orcdraenei, orcogers and ogre orcs and listen to the exciting story of how it all began and how Draenor became Outland.
 Exciting?
-Jain – my first thought is that Blizzard is wasting a lot of potential here.
+Jain – my thought is that Blizzard is wasting a lot of potential here.
 The quests haven’t changed much in four years.
 Sure, there were reasonably cool staged cutscenes that are quite epic.
 As is well known, Blizzard has a knack for this, but it’s not really 2015 either and most of the tasks are transported in boring quest texts.
 But let’s be fair: WoW is now ten years old, but I still find it difficult to get started.
 But the Blizzard-typical mechanism, which has already proven itself in Diablo and from the start in World of Warcraft, takes effect quickly: the treadmill.

 More loot!
-More mounts!
+More !
 More… More stuff!

 The hurdle of the sparsely populated quest stories and the landscape quite poor in vegetation and “points of interest” is quickly overcome, the first dungeons throw me lots of items thanks to Perso-Loot.
 Glyphs, enchantments and talents are coordinated and I notice that the WoW flair continues.
 Competition, whether in PvE or non-existent PvP, sets in.
 Recount is downloaded and DpS becomes the holy grail of collective orc mass destruction.
 The better my monk hits, the harder dungeons entice me, the more loot I make, the better my monk gets, and so on.
 The right add-ons add the necessary oomph to the user interface. moh!
 Needing some fresh air, I retire from the Blackrock Foundry.
 It’s time to leave Draenor to its orcs for a short while and take a look at the “old world”.
 After taking an airship from Orgrimmar to the Undercity (I still don’t accept the German equivalents!) and doing an exploratory flight over Tirisfal, the Plaguelands or Silverpine, doing a pet fight here and there, I remember: the charm, the thing that many players love to this day, is the attention to detail, which I only encountered a handful of times in Draenor.